rapidsai/cudf/CONTRIBUTING.md

 #### Building and testing the `libcudf_kafka` C++ library

 This section provides instructions for building and testing C++ libcudf_kafka.
-Thus, C++ libcudf_kafka only contributor will be all set after following instructions below:

 - First, build the `libcudf` C++ library following the steps above